Dendrophilia (Trees & Plants)

 Overview

-Dendrophilia describes an interest in which trees and other plants become the focus of sexual, romantic, or reverential feeling.
-It is usually grouped with object-sexuality (objectophilia), attraction toward inanimate or non-human entities, here rooted specifically in the natural world.
-This article covers where the term comes from, how the interest is expressed and understood, how vanishingly rare it is, and why it raises essentially no safety or legal concerns.
-It is descriptive, clinical, and non-explicit, and documents an interest noted mainly in reference catalogues rather than in primary clinical research.
+Dendrophilia is an interest in which trees and other plants become the focus of sexual, romantic, or reverential feeling.
+It is normally grouped with object-sexuality (objectophilia), attraction toward inanimate or non-human entities, with the natural world as its object.
+It is one of the most sparsely documented interests in any paraphilia catalogue: there is no dedicated clinical literature, no case series, and no prevalence estimate.
+This article sets out what the term is, where it came from, what the adjacent research on object-sexuality can and cannot tell us, and why it raises essentially no safety or legal concerns.

 History & origins